bartoszlenar/Validot/docs/DOCUMENTATION.md

 _In the above example, `Between` is a built-in rule for `int` type values that exposes `min` and `max` parameters to be used in the error messages._

 - Good to read:
-    - [Message arguments](#message-arguments) - everything about the available arguments, their types and parameters.
+    - [Message arguments](#message-arguments) - everything about the available arguments, their types, and parameters.
     - [Custom rules](#custom-rules) - how to create a custom rule, step by step.
     - [Rules](#rules) - the detailed list of all arguments available in each of the built-in rule.